 In some states, the water used for fracturing is regulated by local public agencies or river basin commissions, while, in other areas, water rights are privately owned and can be allocated at the owner’s discretion.
 Murphy works to use nonfresh water sources, including produced water and saline groundwater.
 When these alternative sources are exhausted or unavailable and freshwater sources become necessary, the company works to avoid affecting wetlands, streams, ponds, lakes, waters of the US, US Army Corps of Engineers water bodies, and regions with heightened water scarcity.
 The water use balance for three of Murphy’s areas of operation is detailed in Fig. 2, as presented in Murphy’s 2024 Sustainability Report.

 As illustrated in Fig. 2, the water source balance shows varying reliance on different water sources.
 The Eagle Ford Shale (Fig. 2a) has seen a notable shift, with increased use of recycled water, rising from 11% in 2021 to 17% in 2023, supported by capital investments in recycling infrastructure.
 Surface water usage has decreased, driven by operational shifts to areas with limited surface water, increasing dependence on groundwater.
 In Tupper Montney (Fig. 2b), after a peak in recycled water usage at 71% in 2022, the proportion dropped to 35% in 2023 because of longer approval lead times for produced water conveyance.
-In Kaybob Duvernay (Fig. 2c), recycled water use was nonexistent until 2022, when it increased to 41% as the company began to rely more on alternative water sources, reducing the dependence on surface water from 59% in 2022 to 0% in 2023.
+In Kaybob Duvernay (Fig. 2c), the company continues to work to reduce the dependence on surface water and to work with local regulators on water recycling efforts.

 Advancing the goal of using recycled produced water required updating the water management monitoring tools.
 Previously, water volumes of ponds were tracked using spreadsheets, which had several disadvantages, including vulnerability to human error, manual calculations, inadequacy for remote work, lack of real-time data updates, and the risk of data being deleted or lost.
 To overcome these drawbacks and to add additional features, the Operations and Data Science teams collaborated to develop a water software application.
 This application allows operators to enter the total measured volume of the pond, the “water in” volume, and the “water out” volume on specific dates.
 Historical data can also be viewed.
 Additionally, the app facilitates the tracking of daily and monthly inspections using an inspection checklist.
 Further development is underway to include leak-detection monitoring.